“Bond or Forfeit” Laws

 The legal proceedings around bond-or-forfeit laws are complex and can be difficult for all parties to navigate.
 They are civil hearings, running in conjunction with a criminal prosecution.
 In order to protect the defendant’s civil rights and property interests, they must be afforded due process.
 It is therefore vital that bond-or-forfeit statutes be written clearly, so that all parties are well aware of the legal processes in place and have the opportunity to be heard.

-“Bond-or-forfeit statues are a practical way to address multiple needs: respecting the constitutional rights of animal owners, addressing the economic ‘free rider’ problem caused when people choose to own animals but then shift the cost of caring for them onto the community, and – critically – the animal victim’s need to receive care,” says Animal Legal Defense Fund Managing Attorney David Rosengard.
-“When someone chooses to own an animal, they are also agreeing to meet that animal’s minimum needs.
-Bond-or-forfeit statutes give owners a choice: either continue owning the animal while living up to that agreement, or stop owning the animal – in which case the community will shoulder the animal’s care, but also be able to place the animal in a healthy home.”
+In 2024, South Carolina enacted a bond-or-forfeit law for the first time.
+“By adopting a bond-or-forfeit statute, South Carolina has dramatically modernized its ability to address the important interests that converge when animal victims are taken into state custody: respecting the constitutional rights of animal owners, addressing the economic ‘free rider’ problem caused when people choose to own animals but then shift the cost of caring for them onto the community, and — critically — the animal victim’s need to receive care,” says Animal Legal Defense Fund Managing Attorney David Rosengard.

 You Can Protect Animals